KelvinShadewing/supertux-advance/docs/LEVELDESIGN.md

   `songPlay(song)` Sets the level music.
 Replace `song` with one of the songs found in `assets.nut`.

-  `game.maxcoins = x` Set the number of coins to get the level's coin achievement.
+  `game.maxCoins = x` Set the number of coins to get the level's coin achievement.

 * **water** - Zones full of water.
 Because water is dynamically-sized as well, it uses recangles.